Delivering the world's most powerful diesel engine

 Advanced assembly supports simultaneous working

-During the initial feasibility study and the subsequent product development phase, between ten and twenty design engineers from JCB and Ricardo were working on the JCB444 project at any one time.
+During the initial feasibility study and the subsequent product development phase, between 10 and 20 design engineers from JCB and Ricardo were working on the JCB444 project at any one time.
 This process was facilitated by NX advanced assembly techniques as Alan Tolley, JCB’s director of Engine Programs, explains, “From the outset, NX enabled us to incorporate all the components making up the eventual 3D model of the engine into a single assembly file that everybody on the development team worked within.
 We were all working in context.
 Changes made to an individual part design by one engineer would be visible to every other engineer, helping to ensure that the interrelated parts would ultimately fit together.”

 Predictive techniques enhance accuracy